jjinking/learn-haskell/NOTES.md

 - Higher order functions are functions that take functions as parameter and/or outputs another function

 - Haskell actually allows one parameter per function via currying
-  - Currying functions - converting a function that takes arg1..argN into a function that takes arg1, and returns a function that takes arg2, which returns a function that takes arg3, and so on.
+  - **Currying** functions - converting a function that takes arg1..argN into a function that takes arg1, and returns a function that takes arg2, which returns a function that takes arg3, and so on.
+  - Currying enables us to create **partial** functions, which are functions that have some of their parameters already applied to them.

 - `map`, `filter`, `foldl`, `foldr`, `foldl1`, `foldl2`, `scanl`, `scanr` explained in detail [here](http://learnyouahaskell.com/higher-order-functions)